victronenergy/dynamic-ess/README.md

 If you don't want this, set your ESS mode to _Optimized (without BatteryLife)_ and make sure to charge your battery manually periodically.

+## Restrictions

+Since candidate release 3.20~17 there is a `com.victronenergy.settings` / `Settings/DynamicESS/Restrictions` field for setting certain restrictions to the system.
+Currently there are the following options:

+- `0` = No restrictions
+- `1` = No exporting from battery to grid
+- `2` = No importing from grid to battery

 ## System efficiency

 The efficiency of the ESS system is considered (by default) to be 90%,